benc-uk/gsots3d/readme.md

 Normal maps must be in OpenGL format, i.e. Y+ or "green at top", see this [reference image](https://doc.babylonjs.com/img/how_to/Materials/normal_maps1.jpg)

-Due to the vast inconsistencies in OBJ & MTL exporting from the 1000s of software packages and tools out there (and the age of the format), it's unlikely any OBJ you download and use will work without some modification, usually to just the MTL file.
+Due to the vast inconsistencies in OBJ & MTL exporting from the thousands of software packages and tools out there (and the age of the format), it's fairly unlikely any OBJ you download or export will work without some modification, often to just the MTL file.

 ## 🤔 Known Limitations & Issues